hanabi/hanabi.github.io/README.md

 * This document assumes that you are ALREADY familiar with the basic rules of Hanabi.
 If you need to brush up on them, see [this Pastebin written by Tricky](http://pastebin.com/6brGz2J4).
 * The best place to play Hanabi online is at
 [Hanabi Live](http://hanabi.live/).
+* There are also lots of players who play Hanabi online at [Board Game Arena](http://boardgamearena.com), although the user interface is not very good.
 * Find other people to play with and discuss strategy with on the [Hanabi Discord server](https://discord.gg/FADvkJp).
 (Discord is a voice and text chat application that you can run in a browser.)

 <br />